mirkosertic/mavensonarsputnik/README.md

 The reports must be stored in the SonarRunner working directory, project-root/.sonar.

+An example Report can be generated using [Sonar Delta Report Plugin](https://github.com/mirkosertic/sonardeltareport).

 ### Additional SonarQube Reports

 SonarQube can generate HTML reports for a given PatchSet.
 To enable this feature, you have to